MRAJWANI/portfolio/demo_projects/README.md

 Sometimes .ipynd files will not load within Github and you might see an error.

-If this happens, the notebook can be viewed using [nbviewer](https://nbviewer.org).
+If this happens, the notebook can be viewed using [nbviewer](https://nbviewer.org) or in Google Colab.

 You can use the links below to access all of the demo projects directly on nbviewer or you can copy the URL of the project into the website.